henokcodes/Todo-App-Vue-Laravel/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-More real time projects coming soon
+More real time projects coming soon.
+Feel free to clone for personal and commercial purposes.